Component Communication

 Defining Custom Message Types

-All custom message IDs must start at wakaPAC.MSG_USER (0x1000) to avoid collisions with built-in messages:
+All custom message IDs must start at wakaPAC.MSG_USER (0x1000) to avoid collisions with built-in messages.
+Define them as named constants — inline numbers are not self-documenting:

 const MSG_ITEM_SELECTED = wakaPAC.MSG_USER + 1;